ravilashirmametov-hub/ashirmametov_inverse_graphene/README.md

   1 thermal sample script with graphene functionalized with 3% ethyl and 5% hydrogen.
 This input file generates a log.lammps file from which we extract thermal conductivity.

 To go from integer (Label) encoding to lammps data file and vice versa please see our previous related article https://pubs.rsc.org/ra/article/15/52/44423/908886/Determining-the-structure-of-functionalized

+License

+Code in this repository is released under the MIT License.
+Dataset licensing: [CC BY 4.0].